 Afternoon: Walking Tour to Wawel Castle (seat of the Polish monarchs until 1596).

-Evening: Presentation by Amichai, followed by dinner on our own.
+Evening: Presentation by Rabbi Amichai, followed by dinner on our own.

 Break for lunch on our own in Old Town before visiting Schindler’s Factory.
 We will end our day with a visit to Plaszov, a former forced labor camp, to view an important memorial dedicated to the Polish Jews.

-Depart for the Auschwitz Jewish Center for a tour and a light lunch followed by a guided tour of Auschwitz-Birkenau concentration camp and memorial.
+Morning: depart for the Auschwitz Jewish Center for a tour and a light lunch followed by an afternoon guided tour of Auschwitz-Birkenau concentration camp and memorial.

 Depart Krakow for Wroclaw.
 Formerly known as the German city of Breslau, Wroclaw was the European Capital of Culture for 2016.
 En-route, visit Katowice for a tour of the Silisean Museum, one of the largest in Poland containing works of Polish art including some remarkable portraits by Stanisław Wyspiański.